Causes and solutions for MySQL 8.0 to 5.7 replication stopping due to a utf8mb4_0900_ai_ci error.

 Let's take a look at what happens before CREATE DATABASE is executed.

-Here, ID 255, which does not exist in MySQL 5.7, is specified, causing the replica to stop with an error.
+Here, an ID 255 that does not exist in MySQL 5.7 is specified, causing the replica to stop with an error.

 utf8mb4_0900_ai_ci